Ron89/thesaurus_query.vim/README.md

 ```
 **This backend cannot work without an API key.**

+The Back end can return data in two formats:

-The DictionaryApi.com backend returns several categories of information in this order:
+By default, the DictionaryApi.com backend returns several categories of information in this order:
  - Synonyms: The most relevant synonyms.
- - Related: Words that are no exactly synonyms, but can be considered related to the word in question.
+ - Related: Words that are not exactly synonyms, but can be considered related to the word in question.
  - Near: Words that are neither synonyms or antonyms, but are near by words.
  - Antonyms: The most relevant antonyms
  - Definitions: Short definitions.
 You _can_ replace your word with these, but they're mostly there for information purposes.

+Or, it can break up the synonyms by their short definitions.
+To do this, set `g:tq_dictionary_api_format='by_def'`

 Also, if the word cannot be found, the API may sometimes return a list of word suggestions.
 These will be returned as `Unknown word`
 and allow you to choose a replacement from the list.